0333 0053 100

 We will try to find you the right insurance for you and your bike, taking every step to ensure that you get a suitable quote.

-When Ivano Beggio took control of Aprilia in 1973 at the age of just 29, following the death of his father, the firm from northern Italy employed 18 people and built only bicycles.
-By 1996, the Aprilia name was known around the world for its motorcycles and scooters, and had humbled mighty Honda with a string of world titles in the 125 and 250cc Grand Prix classes.
+When 29-year-old Ivano Beggio took control of Aprilia in 1973, following the death of his father, the firm from northern Italy employed 18 people and built only bicycles.
+By 1996, the Aprilia name was known around the world for its motorcycles and scooters, and had humbled the mighty Honda with a string of world titles in the 125 and 250cc Grand Prix classes.

 Beggio’s firm was one of the world’s most dynamic and fastest-growing manufacturers in the Nineties.
 Scooters and small bikes provided the bulk of the sales and profit, with racy two-stroke singles including the Futura 125 and RS125 among the best in their class.
 The Pegaso 600 was a classy dual-purpose model; the Motò 6.5, shaped by French design star Philippe Starck, was distinctive and garnered headlines beyond the traditional motorcycle media, even if sales for the big single were less successful.